-The beauty of a flower and its ability to brighten up a room dates back to the time of ancient Egypt.
+The beauty of a flower arrangements and their ability to brighten up a room dates back to the time of ancient Egypt.
 At the time, flowers were used for a number of things to include table decorations.
 Accordingly Ancient Greeks used flowers for weddings and most notably the Olympics.
 Today the use of flowers has kept their roots.
 However, they have drastically expanded to being used in many intricate capacities.
 No longer are flowers simply placed in a vase and set on a table.
 Flowers create walls, overhead installations, and can even be used to create statues.

 Here are a few questions that we had to get answered regarding flower arrangements before the August event.

 Key Flower Arrangement Takeaways

 Andrew Roby Events – Where do you see the event/wedding industry moving to?

 Designs by Oochay – Great question!
 I am beginning to notice clients now have a deep appreciation for what flowers can do to enhance the decor and ambiance of the event.
 I predict large focal installations that catch the eye and start a conversation.
 Walkway immersed with flowers on the walls and ceiling.
 Massive floral chandeliers over the dance floor.
 Clients want it big and noticeable.

 Andrew Roby Events – What are some misconceptions you have experienced while working with Planners?